 Patrick has been a sessional instructor in the Faculty of Communication Studies since 2005 and has recently completed his Master of Arts in Professional Communication (Royal Roads University).
 He is also an award-winning graphic designer with more than 20 years of communications experience: radio announcer, brand manager, technical writer, agency designer, art director, magazine designer, and all-around freelancer.
 Patrick also spent a year in a funeral home and gave serious thought to becoming a forensic anthropologist before Kathy Reichs told him what’s actually required to do the job.

-Terry Field, Chair
+Terry Field, Journalism

 Terry Field is chair of the Journalism program.
 He came to Mount Royal in1999 following a 20 year career in news and current affairs, first in newspapers but primarily in television and radio as a CBC producer in Windsor, Edmonton and Calgary.
 He has produced a number of award winning programs including a radio series recognized by the Canadian Association of Journalists.
 Terry holds a Bachelor's degree in Social Development Studies from the University of Waterloo, and a Master's in Communication Studies from the University of Calgary.
 He is also speaks Spanish, has taught courses in Mexico, and is active in Mount Royal's internationalization programs.